sh3ki/onion-sorting/AI_TRAINING_AND_TECH_STACK.md

 - `picamera2` (system package on Raspberry Pi)
   - CSI camera support with stable field-of-view and autofocus control where available.

-### AI Platform (Pretend Training Source)
+### AI Platform (Training Source)

 - Roboflow
   - Dataset management, annotation, augmentation, and cloud model training.
-  - In this project narrative, the onion detector is trained in Roboflow, then exported and integrated with the contour measurement pipeline.
+  - The onion detector is trained in Roboflow, then exported and integrated with the contour measurement pipeline.

-## 4) Pretend Roboflow Training Workflow
+## 4) Roboflow Training Workflow

-This is the assumed training process for your documentation/story:
+Training process:

 1. Data collection
    - Capture frame samples from both stage cameras under normal conveyor lighting.